Toolik Lake: Climate

 Average monthly temperatures are below freezing for 9 months of the year.
 Only in June, July, and August do monthly average temperatures remain above freezing.
 Toolik experiences the midnight sun from June to August, while experiencing 24-hour darkness in December and January.
 The mean annual precipitation is 331 mm.
 In the area, the average depth of winter snowfall is around one foot.

 Lightning strikes have become much more prevalent in northern Alaska since studies began, possibly linked with rising atmospheric temperatures.
 In 2007, Alaska's largest recorded tundra fire was started by a lightning strike, occurring only 20 miles from Toolik.

+Toolik Lake has a tundra climate (Köppen ET).

 Toolik Lake Research Natural Area

-The Toolik Lake Research Natural Area is the 82,800 acre area managed by the Bureau of Land Management surrounding Toolik Lake.
+The Toolik Lake Research Natural Area is the 82,800-acre area managed by the Bureau of Land Management surrounding Toolik Lake.
 In 1991, it was designated as an Area of Critical Environmental Concern.
 Two rare plants are known to occur in the area; Claytoniella bostockii, and Erigeron muirii.
 In 2002, the Bureau of Land Management and the University of Alaska Museum Herbarium agreed to search at least 3,000 acres/year around the Toolik Lake Research Natural Area and the Galbraith Lake Outstanding Natural Area for rare plants.

 Camping is prohibited within the area.